-It was 1998 and our founder, Marcia Wood, was sure there was something she could do to bring music to the lives of more children in Trenton.
-She looked at the cities to the North and South along the Northeast Corridor, and was inspired by the importance of the settlement-style music schools there -- couldn't music instruction be made affordable, available, and one of the pillars of a child's life?
+It was 1998 and our co-founders, Marcia Wood and Ellen Saxon, were sure there was something they could do to bring music to the lives of more children in Trenton.
+They looked toward the cities to the North and South along the Northeast Corridor, and was inspired by the importance of the settlement-style music schools there -- couldn't music instruction be made affordable, available, and one of the pillars of a child's life?

 Turns out it could.
-Within ten years she had built a community music school that was teaching piano, violin, cello, saxophone, drums, voice, clarinet, electric bass, guitar, viola and flute.
-Children and adults were passing annual tests and proudly framing their achievement certificates; they gave recitals in the school and around the community for their delighted families and the appreciative public.
+Within ten years these two energetic leaders had built a community music school that was teaching piano, violin, cello, saxophone, voice, clarinet, bass, guitar, viola and flute, and had reached a peak enrollment of nearly two hundred students.
+Children and adults were passing annual tests and proudly framing their achievement certificates; they gave recitals in the school and around the community, to the delight of their families and the appreciative public.

 In February of 2015, we embarked on a pilot project with the Trenton Board of Education, and formed Trenton Music Makers.
 Modeled after the renowned youth orchestras built in the barrios of Venezuela, El Sistema uses the orchestra as an engine for social development.
 Our instructors are "Citizen-Artist-Teacher-Scholars," and the children grow to understand that as they build competence as musicians, they grow as assets to their schools and families, and become leaders in their community.

 Then that fall, we teamed up with the New Jersey State Museum and Children's Home Society to launch a three-year project funded by the PNC Foundation through its Grow Up Great initiative, Trenton Makes - WORDS!
-Designed to leverage the power of music in bringing families together joyfully, our piece of Trenton Makes - WORDS! provides music experiences for parents and children that build children's vocabulary, and spark conversation around new and exciting words.
-Our music experiences, together with the science, history, nutrition and community experiences provided by our partners, will address the word deficits that have been documented recently in American preschoolers living below the poverty level.
+Designed to leverage the power of music in bringing families together joyfully, our piece of Trenton Makes - WORDS! provided music experiences for parents and children that build children's vocabulary, and spark conversation around new and exciting words.
+Our music experiences, together with the science, history, nutrition and community experiences provided by our partners, were designed to address the word deficits that had recently been documented in American preschoolers living below the poverty level.

 In 2017 we brought everything together under the new name Trenton Music Makers.
-It’s the most fitting name because it’s what we do.
+It’s the most fitting name because it’s what our kids do, in the city that we love.
 We can't wait to see the ways that these programs, and the programs we build in the future, continue to support academic learning, teach discipline, and bring beauty and joy into the lives of listeners and performers throughout the Capital City region.